artkond/artkond.github.io/_posts/2017-04-10-cisco-catalyst-remote-code-execution.md

     000482: Jun 3 13:54:09.623: Telnet2: recv SB 36 0 ^CCISCO_KITS^Ap
 ```

 Note the `CISCO_KITS` option received by the service on the last line.
-This prooved to be an important string.
+This proved to be an important string.

 ## Cisco advisory

 On March 17th 2017 Cisco Systems [disclosed](https://tools.cisco.com/security/center/content/CiscoSecurityAdvisory/cisco-sa-20170317-cmp) a vulnerability present in their switches.
-This diclosure was based on the documents from Vault 7:
+This disclosure was based on the documents from Vault 7:

 > A vulnerability in the Cisco Cluster Management Protocol (CMP) processing code in Cisco IOS and Cisco IOS XE Software could allow an unauthenticated, remote attacker to cause a reload of an affected device or remotely execute code with elevated privileges.